fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/New-AzureRmAutomationKey.md

 PS C:\>New-AzureAutomationKey -KeyType Primary -ResourceGroup "ResourceGroup01" -AutomationAccountName "AutomationAccount01"
 ```

-This command regenerates the primary key for the azure_2 Automation account named AutomationAccount01 in the resource group named ResourceGroup01.
+This command regenerates the primary key for the Azure Automation account named AutomationAccount01 in the resource group named ResourceGroup01.

 ## PARAMETERS